[tools][openqa] Improve performance by using migrations and external snapshots

 Note that (2) is also a problem with the current method.

-#16 Updated by rpalethorpe almost 4 years ago
+#16 Updated by rpalethorpe over 4 years ago

 Loading a VM snapshot/migration into a QEMU instance which has already ran a VM appears to work, but I am concerned about the following: